AfonsoSantos44/AfonsoSantos44/README.md

 # Hi there! 👋 I'm Afonso Santos

 🎓 Student at ISEL, Lisbon 🇵🇹
-💻 Currently in my second year of the Software Engineering degree at ISEL
+💻 Currently in my third year of the Software Engineering degree at ISEL
-🎮 Game developer enthusiast
+🎮 Game developer and mobile developer enthusiast
 📧 How to reach me: afonso.santos4407@gmail.com

 Connect with me: